ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 PyTorch Lightning
 -----------------

-You can use the native Logger integration in PyTorch Lightning with **W&B**, **CometML**, **MLFlow**, and **Tensorboard**, while using Ray Train's TorchTrainer.
+You can use the native Logger integration in PyTorch Lightning with W&B, CometML, MLFlow, and Tensorboard, while using Ray Train's TorchTrainer.

 The following example walks you through the process.
 The code here is runnable.
-There is a common shared piece of setting up a dummy model and dataloader just for demonstration purposes.

 .. dropdown:: W&B